Steer Your Way into Cash

 Skid steers are generally used for digging.
 Because of this, they are acknowledged as a versatile machine for both agricultural and construction purposes.

 Skid steers have an endless number of available attachments that contribute to its various uses.
-Backhoes, rippers, snow blowers, trenchers, and metal forks are a few examples of attachments.
+Backhoes, rippers, snow blowers, trenchers, brush cutters, and metal forks are a few examples of attachments.

 Weight and Size

-Since it is more compact in size compared to other construction vehicles, it can navigate through narrow streets.
-It could also be easily towed from site to site since it isn’t too weighty.
+Since it is more compact in size compared to other construction vehicles, skid steers typically have an easier time navigating through narrow streets.
+They could also be easily towed from site to site since they aren't too weighty.

 Control and Visibility